- Resources for New and Relocating Businesses

 - Arrange for services to support your family.

-If your family needs services, the CPS social worker will offer to develop a service plan with you, and link you to available community resources such as family counseling, parent support groups, substance abuse services, children’s programs, child care, etc.
+If your family needs services, the CPS family services specialist will offer to develop a service plan with you, and link you to available community resources such as family counseling, parent support groups, substance abuse services, children’s programs, child care, etc.

 You may also choose to decline services for your family that are offered as a result of the family assessment.
 The case will be closed if there is no threat to your child/children’s safety.
-If your child/children’s safety is compromised, the CPS social worker will consider petitioning the court to require additional services to ensure the safety of your child/children.
+If your child/children’s safety is compromised, the CPS family services specialist will consider petitioning the court to require additional services to ensure the safety of your child/children.

 Child Sexual Abuse